The on-arrival visa facility which was available for foreigners entering to Sri Lanka has been suspended by the government until further notice.

-Those who hold passports of listed countries and travel to Sri Lanka from 01.08.2019 to 31.01.2020 for tourist purposes are exempted paying ETA fee, in view of enhancing tourist arrivals from designated countries.
+Those who hold passports of listed countries and travel to Sri Lanka from immediate effect to 30.04.2020 for tourist purposes are exempted paying ETA fee, in view of enhancing tourist arrivals from designated countries.

 However, any foreign national who will be visiting Sri Lanka for a short period is required to apply ETA and ensure pre approval before the journey to avoid unnecessary delays at the port of entry and adhere with enhanced pre clearance.

 Australia , Cambodia, Canada, China, Iceland, India, Indonesia, Israel, Japan, Malaysia, New Zealand, Philippines, Russia, Singapore, South Korea, Switzerland, Thailand, Ukraine, United States of America, United Kingdom

 ETA process fee has been revised and the new fee schedule will be effective from December 28, 2015 click here to see the ETA Process Fee.

 With effect from 1st January 2012, all Holiday or Business travelers to Sri Lanka must have a valid Electronic Travel Authorization (ETA) to enter in to Sri Lanka.
 Please visit http://www.eta.gov.lk for more information.